NguyenGiap25072004/Expert-system-to-recommend-soccer-players/README.md

 5. Illustrative example

    - Suppose the user selects the characteristics: "Bipedal", "Good technique", "High physical strength".
 The system will search for rules containing corresponding events (e.g. a1, a2, a3) and suggest suitable players (e.g. b1).

+Note: Deployment:

+You need to download the python padas and pillow libraries first pip install pandas pip install

+Then download all the code above and run the main.py file

+Good luck <3!